webplatform/docs/guides/advanced_selectors_guide/index.md

 }
 </syntaxhighlight>

-Or instead, we could use the negation selector, like so:
+Or instead, you can use the negation selector, like this:

 <syntaxhighlight lang="css">
 section:not(#references) {